kayburns/women-snowboard/research/im2txt/README.md

 curl -O https://raw.githubusercontent.com/uclanlp/reducingbias/master/data/COCO/test.data
 ```

 We also construct a "balanced split", where we randomly choose 500 images with women and 500 images with men from the "bias split".
-We include under ./im2txt/data/balanced_split/.
+We include it under "./im2txt/data/balanced_split/".

 The Appearance Confusion Loss requires masked images.
 To create masks, please see the code for [creating masked images](scripts/SegmentationMasks.ipynb).

 Our experiments fine tune standard im2txt on the bias coco split.
 Please see the code for [storing data as tfrecord files](im2txt/data/build_scripts/build_mscoco_blocked_data.py).
 The link provided also loads blocked images into the tfrecords, so you will need to specify the location of the blocked images.

+In order to evaluation the GradCam/Saliency maps with the pointing game, we additionally save binary person masks.
+Please see the code [here](im2txt/save_coco_person_segmentations.py).

 ## Training Models
 Training scripts are provided [here](im2txt/train_scripts/).